Bayesian Transfer Learning for Enhanced Estimation and Inference: Methodology

 TRADER consists of a robust two-step procedure to handle cases where source and target estimates are concordant but differ in scale.
-As seen from Figure \ref{fig:angle-fig}(A), the traditional distance-based transfer learning methods that use $\ell_2$ norm to quantify $\bbeta$ and $\bomega^{(k)}$ essentially rely on $\bomega^{(k)}$ to span a ball-shaped space, guiding the estimation of $\bbeta$, with $h$ serving as the radius of the ball centered around $\bomega^{(k)}$.
-We see that when the distance, $h$, between the two vectors becomes large, the ball-space may not provide sufficient guidance for learning the target $\bbeta$, which is common when $\bomega^{(k)}$ is of unequal scale from $\bbeta$.
-We propose two steps to address this and illustrate them in Figure \ref{fig:angle-fig}(B):
+As illustrated in Figure~\ref{fig:angle-fig}A, traditional distance-based transfer learning methods employ the $\ell_2$-norm to measure the distance between the target parameter $\bbeta$ and source parameters $\bomega^{(k)}$.
+These methods assume that $\bomega^{(k)}$ defines a ball-shaped region, with radius $h$, centered at $\bomega^{(k)}$, which guides the estimation of $\bbeta$.
+When the distance, $h$, between the two vectors becomes large, the ball-space may not provide sufficient guidance for learning the target $\bbeta$, which is common when $\bomega^{(k)}$ is of unequal scale from $\bbeta$ \citep{gu2022robust}.
+A two-step procedure is proposed to address this problem (Figure \ref{fig:angle-fig}B):